 Every daughter is born with the instinctive need and desire for her father’s attention and affection.
+Every daughter is born with the instinctive need and desire for her father’s attention and affection.
 And from the time she is born until the time she leaves the house, this need is yours to fill.
-There may be times when she verbalizes these needs, but there will certainly be seasons when she doesn’t know how to.
-However, her needs are real, and they don’t go away, whether verbalized or not.
+There may be times when she verbalizes these needs, but there will certainly be seasons when she doesn’t know how.
+However, her needs are real, and they don’t go away, verbalized or not.
 As a father of a teenage daughter, I’m constantly learning these things myself.
-Dad, here are 6 things your daughter won’t tell you but wishes you knew.
+Here are 6 things your daughter won’t tell you but wishes you knew.

 1. “I need a man in my life who won’t always let me have my way.”